-- • - in its operations. - Nature: Restorative Habitats and Ecosystem Services provide a significant Net Gain in Biodiversity. - ٠ environment maximises positive health outcomes. - Connected Places: Permeable and porous places are connected through sustainable mobility and enabled by smart city technology. - Community Value: Empowered citizens benefit from world class education opportunities, engaging and meaningful employment and local amenities that meet their needs.
+- Climate: A carbon neutral city, which leads Scotland in climate change mitigation and adaptation. - Resources: All new development is zero waste, and the city benefits from a fully Circular Economy in its operations. - Nature: Restorative Habitats and Ecosystem Services provide a significant Net Gain in Biodiversity. - Health and Wellbeing: Leading active lifestyles within a clean, comfortable and pollution-free environment maximises positive health outcomes. - Connected Places: Permeable and porous places are connected through sustainable mobility and enabled by smart city technology. - Community Value: Empowered citizens benefit from world class education opportunities, engaging and meaningful employment and local amenities that meet their needs.